atrosekta/rust-electrical-wiki/content/tools.md

 Notes:

-- This tool is only used to connect fluid connections.
+- This tool is specifically designed to connect fluid components.
 - Can be stored in a Tool Cupboard
 - Hose colour can be changed by holding Reload `R`.
 	Colour options are :